-Because thy rage against me and thy tumult is come up into mine ears, therefore I
+Because thy rage against me, and thy tumult, is come up into mine ears, therefore

 the way by which thou camest.

-And this shall be a sign unto thee, Ye shall eat this year such things as grow of
+And this shall be a sign unto thee, Ye shall eat this year such as groweth of

-themselves, and in the second year that which springeth of the same; and in the third
+itself; and the second year that which springeth of the same: and in the third year sow

-year sow ye, and reap, and plant vineyards, and eat the fruits thereof.
+ye, and reap, and plant vineyards, and eat the fruit thereof.

-And the remnant that is escaped of the house of Judah shall yet again take root
+And the remnant that is escaped of the house of Judah shall again take root

 For out of Jerusalem shall go forth a remnant, and they that escape out of mount